heptarch/heptarch.github.io/drafts/demon.md

 It is bleeding to death.

-Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
+Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide around the dying spider.
-The web quivers as the spider thrashes, lunges, flees; the fly at each vertex strafes fluidly out of reach, keeping a fixed radial distance.
+It thrashes, lunges, tries to flee; the web quivers and the fly at each vertex strafes fluidly out of reach.
-Slowly, with ritual symmetry, they pull the web closed, folding up space as they go.
+Slowly, with ritual symmetry, they pull the web closed, greying the space between them until all thirteen disappear from view.

 <p align="center">
   ⁂